kubeshop/testkube/docs/executor-kubepug.md

 These tests also support input strings, file URIs, Git files and Git directories.

-## Testing the output of `kubectl get`
+## Testing the Output of `kubectl get`

 Another way to test Kubernetes objects is to create the Testkube Test with the output of `kubectl get`.
-The output has to be in the correct format in order for KubePug to be able to scan it, so use the `-o yaml` argument.
+The output has to be in the correct format in order for KubePug to be able to scan it using `-o yaml` argument.

 ```sh
 $ kubectl get PodSecurityPolicy gce.gke-metrics-agent -o yaml | kubectl testkube create test --type kubepug/yaml --name kubepug-example-test2